dQuadrant/kuber/docs/docs/architecture.md

 ### 🧭 High-Level Overview

 The architecture illustrates how the **Kuber backend** interfaces with a **Hydra node** to enable the construction and submission of transactions within a Hydra Head.
-It also includes developer tooling such as the **Kuber Playground**, and various internal components for formatting, building, and communicating via WebSocket.
+It also includes developer tooling/ frontend  such as the **Kuber Playground** (Optional), and various internal components for formatting, building, and communicating via WebSocket.

 ### 🧱 Components & Flows

-#### 1. **Kuber Playground**
+#### 1. **Playground**

 - A frontend or client library for experimenting with Kuber APIs.
+This makes use of kuber-client npm package.
 - Construct and Send **Transaction JSON** (in a Kuber-native-json format) to the backend for processing.
 - Connects with browser wallet.